-Coating contractors

-regularly engage in one of

-the most hazardous jobs at
+Coating contractors regularly engage in one of the most hazardous jobs in a plant.

-a facility.
-Published OSHA

-accident reports available on

-the United States Department of

-Labor web site read like tragic

-news headlines: 'One Killed,

-Two Injured When Paint Vapor

-Explodes;' 'One Employee Dies

-And One Is Burned in Painting

-Flash Fire;' 'Three Employees

-Asphyxiated By Paint Fumes.'
+Published OSHA accident reports available on the United States Department of Labor web site read like tragic news headlines: "One Killed, Two Injured When Paint Vapour Explodes;" "One Employee Dies And One Is Burned in Painting Flash Fire;" "Three Employees Asphyxiated By Paint Fumes."

-The risks are further exacerbated within confined spaces such as tanks.
-These spaces are not only known to accumulate toxic, flammable, and even explosive fumes and dust, but the very act of application of traditional coatings presents its own serious risks.
+The risks are further exacerbated within confined spaces such as tanks, vessels, silos, storage bins, hoppers, and vaults - common steel structures desperately in need of corrosion protection found in most industrial facilities.
+Confined spaces are not only known to accumulate toxic, flammable, and even explosive fumes and dust, but the very act of application of traditional coatings presents its own serious risks.

-The problem stems from the application of carbonbased coatings, which include commonly-used polymers, polyureas, and urethanes.
-These coatings off-gas hazardous VOCs and Hazardous Air Pollutants (HAPs) during, and after, application, which can cause irritation of eyes, nose, throat and/or respiratory tract, headaches, nausea, lightheadedness, memory impairment or even unconsciousness to exposed personnel or contractors.
+The problem stems from the application of carbon-based coatings, which include commonly-used polymers, polyureas, and urethanes.
+These coatings off-gas hazardous VOCs and Hazardous Air Pollutants (HAPs) during, and after, application, which can cause irritation of eyes, nose, threat and/or respiratory tract, headaches, nausea, lightheadedness, memory impairment or even unconsciousness to exposed personnel or contractors.

-Furthermore, when applied with a spray gun atomised coatings that have low flash points can create a fire or even explode.
-Given that plural component spray equipment uses electrical elements as well as heat, the equipment itself can pose a risk in such an environment.
+Furthermore, when applied with a spray gun, atomized coatings that have low flash points can create a fire or even explode.

+Given that plural component spray equipment utilizes electrical elements as well as heat, the equipment itself can pose a risk in such an environment.

-'Spraying typical coatings inside a tank is dangerous,' says Tony Collins, an industrial contractor for 30 years.
-'Spraying atomizes the toxic, flammable coating material, which can have a flashpoint as low as 21°C, the working temperature inside the tank.
+"Spraying typical coatings inside a tank is dangerous," says Tony Collins, an industrial contractor for 30 years.
+"Spraying atomizes the toxic, flammable coating material, which can have a flashpoint as low as 70 degrees F, the working temperature inside the tank.

 This means that if a tool is dropped or a metal object is dragged across the tank and a spark occurs, the fumes can ignite and explode.
-I'm astonished that it's legal.'
+I'm astonished that it's legal."

 The risk is not limited to a single job, unfortunately.
-Coating contractors consistently exposed to VOCs over time can develop chronic health issues ranging from liver, kidney and nervous system damage to asthma and certain types of cancer.
+Coating contractors consistently exposed to VOCs over time can develop chronic health issues ranging from liver, kidney and nervous system